2-year-old orphaned in parade shooting was shielded by his father as the wounded man lay dying - KTVZ

 “They were crazy about their child,” he said.
 “They were planning two.”

-Aiden was taken to a police station, where he was reunited with Levberg, the grandfather told Chicago Tribune.
+Aiden did end up at a police station, where he was reunited with Levberg, the grandfather told Chicago Tribune.

 “When I picked him up, he said, ‘Are Mommy and Daddy coming soon?'”
 Levberg said Tuesday.
 “He doesn’t understand.”